leifj/vdcarch/draft-ietf-spice-vdcarch.md

 The limitation of this type of architecture and the need to evolve the architecture into direct presentation flow is primarily the second point: the IdP has information about every RP the Subject has ever used.
 Together with the use of linkable attributes at the RP this becomes a major privacy leak and a significant drawback of this type of architecture.

-The notion of "Self Sovreign Identity" (SSI) was first introduced in the blogpost [PathToSSI] by Christopher Allen.
+The notion of "Self Sovereign Identity" (SSI) was first introduced in the blogpost [PathToSSI] by Christopher Allen.
 The concept initially relied heavily on the assumed dependency on blockchain technology.
-Recently there has been work to abstract the concepts of SSI away from a dependency on specificy technical solutions and desribe the key concepts of SSI independently of the use of blockchain, such as the work in {{VCDM2}}.
+Recently there has been work to abstract the concepts of SSI away from a dependency on specific technical solutions and describe the key concepts of SSI independently of the use of blockchain, such as the work in {{VCDM2}}.

 The purpose of this document is to create a reference architecture for some of the concepts involved in SSI in such a way that different implementations can be contrasted and compared.
 This document attempts to define a set of core normative requirement and also introduce the notion of direct presentation flow to denote the practice of using a mediator to allow the data subject control over the digital credential sharing flow.